Call Toll Free in the US: 1-800-419-4601

 The size of college classes is an important academic factor, but understand that the ideal class size varies from one student to the next.

-Some people prefer small college classes which allow them to interact more actively with their peers and teachers.
+Some people prefer small college classes which allow them to interact more closely with their peers and teachers.
 Other students prefer large lecture-style classes which are bound to place less emphasis on class participation.

 While smaller classes will allow you to get more face time with your professors, they also can be taxing on shy students who prefer to avoid having class participation count toward their grade.
 Plus, if you skip a class or two (not that you ever would!), your professor is more likely to notice in a small class.